CSC207-2024F-UofT/Lab2/recipe.md

 ## Instructions:
 1. Preheat the oven to 375°F (190°C).
-2. In a large bowl, whisk together the flour, sugar, cocoa powder, and ground cinnamon.
+2. In a large bowl, whisk together the flour, sugar, cocoa powder, and chocolate chips.
 3. ...

 ## Additional Directions by Alice:
 4. In a separate bowl, beat the eggs and add them to the mixture.
 Stir until well combined.
-5. Gradually add the milk and vegetable oil to the mixture, continuing to stir.
+5. Gradually add the milk, vanilla extract, and vegetable oil to the mixture, continuing to stir.
 6. Pour the batter into a greased and floured 9x13-inch baking pan.
+7. Put in the oven for 30 minutes
+8. Take out